-> Hello, World!

 You can read the guide, try it out in the playground or the CLI, and see how well it works in your existing Rust application.

-Plugins that provide Koto support is available for the following editors:
+Plugins that provide Koto support are available for the following editors:

 A Tree-sitter implementation is available here.
 If you're using Neovim then it's easy to set up with nvim-treesitter.